krivard/codalab-worksheets-wiki/CodaLab-Github-Conventions-for-Developers.md

 * Merges to master and deployment to production will be done by the project QA/Release Engineer (currently: Levert Banks)
 * Secure data is being stored in a shared dropbox location.

-# Commits
+# Best practices

-* When addressing an issue, do associate your commit with the issue.
+* DO associate your commit with the issue that you are fixing.
 The mechanism for doing so is explained in this [GitHub Blog entry](https://github.com/blog/831-issues-2-0-the-next-generation) and in this [StackOverflow question](http://stackoverflow.com/questions/1687262/link-to-github-issue-number-with-commit-message).
+* DO ensure that the development environment runs on Windows and Linux.
+We want contributions from many developers irrespective of their favorite development platform.